AlexHarker/AHarker_Externals/README.md

 The current versions support Mac and Windows in 64bit, including support for Apple Silicon (M1) processors.

-The AHarker Externals are licensed under a the 3-clause BSD license.
+The AHarker Externals are licensed under the 3-clause BSD license.

 Portions of this work have been supported by the Arts and Humanities Research Council, and the HISSTools Project at the University of Huddersfield.